 Within the field of linguistics, phonetics deals with how speech sounds are produced and perceived by humans.
 Among other things, you will understand what makes different accents sound so different sometimes---which is certainly an important skill in acting.

 The Linguistics and Global Communication minor has two focus areas.
 The Linguistics focus area is centered more on theoretical aspects, and the Global Communication focus area is centered more on application of linguistics to communication across linguistic and cultural backgrounds.

 - ENG 220 Language and Society

-For a complete list of all classes you may take and their descriptions, please see the Course Catalog.
+For a complete list of all classes you may take in each focus area and their descriptions, please see the Course Catalog.

 How to Enroll

 Students interested in the minor in linguistics and global communication should complete a "change of major or minor" form.
 This form is available in the Academic Advising Center (AC 224).